bug fixing icon user search icon shopping cart icon 0 email icon email icon

 noun

-A test to evaluate thyroid function, helping diagnose conditions like hypothyroidism or hyperthyroidism.
+A diagnostic test that measures thyroid hormone levels (TSH, T3, T4) to evaluate thyroid health and identify conditions like hypothyroidism or hyperthyroidism.

 • Terms